dps923/winter2017/notes/week_06/monday.md

 The naming is unfortunate, but you can specify whether a type in the Core Data model is 'optional'.
 By default this is checked on.
 If it is off for your entity, and you fail to set a value for this, you will get errors reported in your Core Data stack.
-The CDStack that is provided is very simple and doesn't handle these errors, so please leave that Optional checkbox on.
+~~The CDStack that is provided is very simple and doesn't handle these errors, so please leave that Optional checkbox on.~~ *The CDStack was updated to report these errors clearly, so go ahead and use non-Optionals.
+Your app will still abort though if you fail to assign a value.*

 A common (and safe) use for this checkbox is when specifying a default value for an attribute, the attribute can also be set to non-optional.